khalil2210/khalil2210/README.md

 <h3 align="center"> A passionate IT Student from Tunisia</h3>

-🔭 I’m 21 years old ,  an IT student at The Private Higher School of Engineering and Technology (ESPRIT)
+🔭 I’m 22 years old ,  an IT student at The Private Higher School of Engineering and Technology (ESPRIT)

-🌱 I’m currently learning frontend development using Flutter after getting used to some UI/UX terms and tools (figma).
+🌱I'm studying Cloud Computing .
+I’m currently learning on my own frontend development using Flutter after getting used to some UI/UX terms and tools (figma).
-I've made some web development projects by learning the basics HTML CSS in which you can in repo below (grid,media queries...)and little bit of JS
+I've made some web development projects by learning the basics HTML CSS in which you can view in the repos below (grid,media queries...)and little bit of JS

-👯 I’m looking to collaborate on different projects (front-end development,UI/IX design) 👨‍💻 I have a passion about problem solving and i'm always trying to improve myself because it really matters to me .
+👯 I’m looking to collaborate on different projects (front-end/back-end, development,UI/IX design,) 👨‍💻 💻 I have a passion about problem solving and i always try to improve myself and learn the techniques needed to become a competitve programmer .
 Here you can find some of the platforms i use :

 [![Codeforces](https://img.shields.io/badge/-Codeforces-<yellow>?logo=codeforces&?style=for-the-badge)](https://codeforces.com/profile/Khalil.Hosni)

 [![GeeksForGeeks](https://img.shields.io/badge/-GeeksForGeeks-brightgreen>?logo=geeksforgeeks&?style=for-the-badge)](https://auth.geeksforgeeks.org/user/khalilhosni0000)

-📫 How to reach me mohamedkhalil.hosni@esprit.tn khalilhosni0000@gmail.com
+📫 My email adresses : mohamedkhalil.hosni@esprit.tn  or khalilhosni0000@gmail.com

 ## 🌐 Socials: